w3c/trusted-types/README.md

     support them natively.

-2. Enumerate all the XSS sinks we wish to protect, and overload each of them with a variant that accepts the maching type.
+2. Enumerate all the XSS sinks we wish to protect, and overload each of them with a variant that accepts the matching type.
 For example, `Element.innerHTML`'s setter could accept `(DOMString or TrustedHTML)`, and we could overload `document.write(DOMString)` with `document.write(TrustedHTML)`.

     As above, this mechanism should be polyfillable; the polyfilled types define stringifiers which